rvianello/chemicalite/README.rst

 ChemicaLite
 ===========

 A cheminformatic SQLite database extension.
-Store molecules and fingerprints, compute descriptors, run chemistry queries.
+Store molecules and fingerprints, compute descriptors, run chemical queries on a chemical database.